4neesh/DevBlog/src/blogInProgress/035_GoLangIntro.md

 ```

 <p>
-Go also uses <i>channels</i> to act as a conduit for goroutines to communicate with each other.
 In the below example, the <code><-</code> syntax is used to assign and use a value that is passed to a channel:

 ```go{numberLines:true}
     names := make(chan string)